freddydevio/smart-fridge/README.md

 ## Features Ideas
 * If there are missed ingredients for an recipe call a local market store with the missed ingredients and checkout to get the missed ingredients soon.
 * Translation (or use a API which can translate or is driven by a german company.
 Unfortunately chefkoch.de has no api)
-* Reminder to notificate for foods which expires soon
+* Reminder to notify for foods which expires soon
-* Scan foods before inserting them to the fridge to get name and expire date

 ## Build setup
 ### Docker build